 Visitor and Use Policies

 - We ask that all library patrons and visitors complete a registration form.
 This process takes less than five minutes and grants you access to the vast collections and library resources.
-Library patrons and visitors can register in advance by completing the Patron Registration Form, which is available on our website as a PDF under the library's “visitor and use policies.”
+Library patrons and visitors can register in advance by completing the Patron Registration Form, which is available on our website, http://library.clevelandart.org/, under the library’s “forms and services” menu.
+Once registered, all patrons must check in at the circulation desk upon entering the library.

-- All coats, briefcases, book bags, backpacks, etc. must be checked at the museum’s north entrance lobby coat check.
-Only loose personal papers, books, laptop computers, and purses are permitted in the library and archives.
+- All briefcases, backpacks, rolling suitcases, umbrellas, and bags larger than 13" x 17" must be checked at the museum’s north entrance lobby coat check.

-- Library and archival material may not be removed from the premises.
+- Library and archival materials may not be removed from the premises.
 Personal materials are subject to search upon leaving.

-- Anyone who removes materials from the Ingalls Library without authorization will lose all privileges and may be assessed a fine and any replacement costs of the material.
+- Anyone who removes materials from the Ingalls Library without authorization will lose all privileges and may be assessed a fine and any replacement costs for the materials.

 - Please turn off or silence your cell phone while using the library.
 Cell phones may be used in the library lounge on level 2.

-- Food and beverages may not be brought into or consumed in the library.
-Lidded beverages may be consumed in the library lounge on level 2.
-Library computers may be used by registered library visitors for art research only.
+- Library computers may be used by registered library visitors for art research only.

 - Library terminals are provided for short-term use limited to 30 minutes.